Logo

 Maia Sandu noted that she intends to visit Kyiv and Brussels before going to Moscow, highlighting her more pro-EU stance.

-In 2023, Maia Sandu stated that Moscow had sought to overthrow her country's government, echoing accusations made by Ukraine's president Volodymyr Zelenskyy.
+In February 2023, Maia Sandu stated that Moscow had sought to overthrow her country's government, echoing accusations made by Ukraine's president Volodymyr Zelenskyy.

 Maia Sandu has expressed her view that Operational Group of Russian Forces should withdraw from the breakaway region of Transnistria, saying to RBK TV that, although they guard ammunition depots, "there are no bilateral agreements on the OGRF and on the weapons depots".

-Maia Sandu stated that its her position that the "mission should be transformed into an OSCE civilian observer mission".
+Maia Sandu stated that it's her position that the "mission should be transformed into an OSCE civilian observer mission".

-In September 2021, during an interview at a local television station, Maia Sandu was asked to describe the events that took place in 1992 and lead to the Transnistria War, to which she replied:.
+In September 2021, during an interview at a local television station, Maia Sandu was asked to describe the events that took place in 1992 and led to the Transnistria War, to which she replied:.

 Maia Sandu further explained that the Transnistria conflict was an artificial problem created in order to stop Moldova from gaining its independence and that other former Soviet countries experienced the same thing.